 - Streamlined-airflow design with 16 DIMM slots

-- Supreme Power Solution - Premium components deliver industry-leading power efficiency
+- Supreme Power Solution with premium components deliver industry-leading power efficiency

 If you want to pull out all the stops and build the most upgraded NAS possible, the Asus Z10PE-D16 is the perfect motherboard.